 Mr. Choi is actively engaged in track 1.5 dialogues on allied integration for deterrence, regional security architectures, and extended deterrence.
 He has been an invited speaker at various academic institutions, government agencies, and think-tanks around the world, including the US Naval Postgraduate School in Monterey; the Johns Hopkins School of Advanced International Studies (SAIS) campuses in DC and Nanjing; Renmin University in Beijing; Lawrence Livermore National Laboratory; the Federation of American Scientists, the Council on Foreign Relations, the Carnegie Endowment for International Peace; the UK Foreign Commonwealth Office's Executive Agency Wilton Park; Institut Français des Relations Internationales (IFRI) in Paris; and Elcano Royal Institute in Madrid.

-He is an Adjunct Fellow at Pacific Forum, a Honolulu-based foreign policy research institute; and affiliated with the War Studies Department at King's College London.
-Mr. Choi holds an MA in international cooperation from Seoul National University Graduate School of International Studies and a BA in philosophy, politics and economics from the University of Pennsylvania.
+He is also a non-resident Senior Fellow at the Atlantic Council’s Scowcroft Center for Strategy and Security, where his portfolio covers national security, emerging defense technologies, strategy, and Korea Peninsula affairs.
+Affiliated with the War Studies Department at King's College London, Mr. Choi holds an MA in international cooperation from Seoul National University Graduate School of International Studies and a BA in philosophy, politics and economics from the University of Pennsylvania.

 Prior to his Venture Capitalist career, Mr. Cho was a strategy consultant at A.T.
 Kearney, where he provided business consultation to a number of global leading ICT service and manufacturing companies.
 Previously, he was an R&D engineer at Samsung Electronics, designing radio frequency circuits for the Galaxy S series, the smartphone manufacturer’s flagship lineup.
 Mr. Cho has served his military duty as an Interpretation Officer at the ROK-US Combined Forces Command.